joshuarcher/calendar/README.md

 ## When you're done

-Once you've completed the assignment, please email your hiring contact with a link to the repository containing your completed project.
+Once you've completed the assignment, please submit a pull request to your own repository and send us a link to your repo.

 ## Instructions